wp-plugins/sharebar/readme.txt

 4. The plugin in action (vertical bar).
 If page is resized to less than 1000px, a vertical share bar appears under title.

+== Frequently Asked Questions ==

+= Why doesn't the vertical sharebar (next to post) work? =

+First, make sure the plugin is properly installed and if you're using manual mode, the sharebar code has been added to your single.php template.
+If you're using auto mode, verify that the sharebar list is being added to your post in the source code (look for `<ul class='sharebar'>`).
+If it's not in the source, there is a problem with the plugin settings or implementation.
+If it is there, chances are the error is CSS-based - make sure the parent container element of the post (or the post element itself) does not have the `overflow:hidden;` CSS property applied to it, as it may sometimes render the sharebar invisible.

+= How do I get the sharebar to appear to the right of my blog? =

+Play with the Right Offset in the settings page of the plugin - this should include the total width of your sidebar or whatever elements are between your post and the right most edge of your blog.

 == Changelog ==

 = 1.0.1 =